-You can drop/withdraw from a course using the Registration menu of your Online Services.
-During the academic year, courses can be dropped up through Friday of the end of the second week of courses.
+You can drop or withdraw from a course using MyOSU (select Student tab and under Registration Tools, click on Add/Drop Classes).
+Courses must be dropped by the appropriate deadline for a specific term.
 Between weeks 3 and 7 of the term students can withdraw from individual courses.
-During summer term, refer to the deadline dates as noted on the Summer Session website.
+Remember that there are different deadlines for summer term, so make sure you refer to the deadline dates on the Summer Session website.

 Now that you’re enrolled you may need to provide proof of enrollment to an organization.
 Enrollment verifications are available in variety of forms.

-During the academic year, courses can be dropped through the end of the second week of classes.
+During Fall, Winter, and Spring terms, you must drop a course by the published drop deadline for each term.
 During summer term, refer to the deadline dates as noted on the Summer Session website.
-When a course is dropped you are not responsible for a grade in the course or for tuition and fees associated with the course.
+When a course is dropped, you are not responsible for a grade in the course or for tuition and fees associated with the course.
 When a course is dropped it is not recorded on your transcript.

 Not sure how to drop a course?
 Watch the Drop a Course Video to get started.

-To drop a course login to Online Services, choose the Registration menu, choose Add/Drop classes, and scroll to the bottom of the page.
+To drop a course login to MyOSU, click on the Student tab, and under Registration Tools, click Add/Drop Classes.
+Select the term, enter your PIN number, click Submit.
 Identify the course you wish to drop and use the drop down box next to it to choose drop course.
 Click the Submit button at the bottom of the page.
 The page will reload.
 Scroll to the bottom to verify that the course was dropped by verifying that the course status column indicates “dropped” and the date of the transaction.

 A dropped course does not appear on your academic transcript.
 A withdrawn course will appear on your transcript with a grade of W. The W grade does not affect your GPA.
 The W grade indicates that the course was withdrawn after the drop period.

-To withdraw from a course login to Online Services, choose the Registration menu, choose Add/Drop classes, and scroll to the bottom of the page.
+To withdraw from a course, login to MyOSU, click on the Student tab, and under Registration Tools, click Add/Drop Classes.
+Select the term, enter your PIN number, click Submit.
 Identify the course you wish to withdraw from and use the drop down box next to it to choose withdraw course.
 Click the Submit button at the bottom of the page.
 The page will reload.
-Scroll to the bottom to verify that the course was dropped by verifying that the course status column indicates “withdrawn” and the date of the transaction.
+Scroll to the bottom to verify that you have been withdrawn from the course; the course status column indicates “withdrawn” and the date of the transaction.

 If you are unable to withdraw from a course due to a registration hold visit the Office of the Registrar (B102 Kerr Administration Bldg) for assistance or call our office at 541-737-4331.
 If you contact us we can assist you in withdrawing from a course by the deadline.